Sensory Play and Inclusion

 Sensory Friendly Sessions offer a Museum modified experience by turning off exhibit sounds, reducing light, and limiting admission.

-We are thrilled to offer Sensory Friendly Sessions every Sunday during Autism Acceptance Month.
+We offer Sensory Friendly Sessions every Sunday in April in celebration of Autism Acceptance Month.

 Prepare for your visit